Kong/kong-pongo/README.md

                 ./servroot/logs/error.log, an alternate file can be specified

 Environment actions:
-  build         build the Kong test image
+  build         build the Kong test image, add '--force' to rebuild images

   clean / nuke  removes the dependency containers and deletes all test images